PSMA PET Scan Advanced Imaging for Accurate Prostate Cancer Staging

 • Planning surgery, radiation, or systemic therapy

-In many cases, PSMA PET scan results significantly influence treatment planning.
+In many cases, PSMA PET results significantly influence treatment decisions.

 Role in Initial Staging

 Accurate staging determines whether cancer is localized, locally advanced, or metastatic.
-PSMA PET scans can detect even small lymph node or bone metastases that may not be visible on conventional imaging, ensuring appropriate treatment from the start.
+PSMA PET scans can detect small lymph node or bone metastases not visible on conventional imaging, ensuring appropriate treatment from the beginning.

 Detecting Recurrence After Treatment

-After prostate surgery or radiation, rising PSA levels may indicate recurrence.
+After prostate surgery or radiation therapy, rising PSA levels may indicate recurrence.
 PSMA PET scans can detect recurrence even at low PSA levels, enabling early and targeted secondary treatment.

 How Is the Procedure Performed?

 A small amount of radioactive tracer is injected into a vein.
-After 45–60 minutes of circulation time, the patient undergoes scanning.
-The actual scan takes about 20–30 minutes, and the full visit lasts approximately 2 hours.
+After approximately 45–60 minutes of circulation time, scanning begins.
+The imaging process takes 20–30 minutes, and the full appointment lasts about 2 hours.
 The procedure is painless and generally well tolerated.

 Advantages of PSMA PET Scan